-Current liabilities are short term debts or accounts that you need to settle within a year.
-These include accounts payable, overdrafts, sales tax, payroll expenses and wages.
+Current liabilities are short term debts or accounts that you need to settle within a year such as accounts payable, overdrafts, sales tax, payroll expenses and wages.

-You should aim to have more current assets than liabilities, or positive working capital.
-If current assets don’t exceed current liabilities, you have a deficit.
-You may have problems paying creditors, with the worst case scenario being bankruptcy.
+You should aim to have more current assets than liabilities or positive working capital.
+If current assets don’t exceed current liabilities, you have a deficit and may have problems paying creditors.

 Even if you have a profitable business, you can struggle.
-Cash may be tied up in assets such as inventory, and an inability to convert them into cash signals weak liquidity.
+Cash may be tied up in assets such as debtors, and an inability to convert them into cash signals weak liquidity.

 Working Capital Ratio and What it Means

 The ratio is a measure of the financial health of your business.
-The formula is current liabilities/current assets.
+The formula is:

-It helps you determine if you have enough operating capital to cover your short term debt.
+The ratio helps you determine if you have enough operating capital to cover your short term debt.
 Anything below one indicates negative working capital.
-Anything above 2 isn’t good as it suggests that the company isn’t investing excess working assets, and has too much cash tied up in inventory and debtors.
+Anything above 2 suggests your business isn’t investing excess working assets, and has too much cash tied up in inventory or debtors.